 It is not possible to make the gas giants at the larger scale, as Jupiter would be 4m and Saturn 8m (because of its rings).
 Instead I will provide my own 2D cloth models (see below) for children to compare with their own painted models.

-At the end of the day, we will go into your school hall and look first at the small scale model, with children holding each model in the correct order.
+Children now give brief presentations on interesting facts about the planet or moon they painted (about 15 presentations in all - children can present in pairs).
+At the same time we will see all the small scale models.
+Children hold each model in the correct order.
 This allows everyone to get a good sense of the relative sizes of the planets and moons.

 Children holding the small model of the Solar System (click for larger version)

-Next we lay out my cloth models of the gas giants (Jupiter, Saturn, Uranus and Neptune) and compare them to the children's larger scale models.
+Next we go into your school hall and look first at the large scale model.
+We lay out my cloth models of the gas giants (Jupiter, Saturn, Uranus and Neptune) and compare them to the children's larger scale models.
 The enormous size of this model will provide the 'wow' factor you expect from a workshop (Jupiter is 4.2m, Saturn 8.2m, and Uranus and Neptune are about 1.5m).

 The large scale model of the Solar System